CExTIslam/bbnotes/README.md

 # Backbone notes

-A simple notes to practice Backbone.js
+A simple CRUD app to keep track of your notes to practice Backbone.js

 Check it out: https://cextislam.github.io/bbnotes/